 The park’s summer season is from late May to early September.
 Glacier Bay National Parks Headquarters is located in Gustavus, about a 30-minute flight from Juneau.
 The information desk at the visitor center is open from approximately 11 am to 9 pm—a small plane flight from Juneau accesses Gustavus.
 A day excursion to Glacier Bay is an option for guests staying in Juneau, and overnight accommodations are available both in the park and Gustavus.

 Holland America and other large cruise ships visit Glacier Bay National Park as they sail through the Inside Passage.
 The official park entrance and Park Ranger headquarters are 8 miles from Gustavus at Glacier Bay Lodge; for guests traveling independently, staying in nearby Gustavus, or on a day trip from Juneau, Glacier Bay National Park cruises depart from Bartlett Cove.

 Glacier Bay Lodge is the only lodge within the National Park boundary and consists of a main building with guest rooms on either wing.
 A sitting area with a fireplace, park interpretive center, gift shop, and restaurant are available to guests.
-The Gustavus Inn and Bear Track Inn, both located in Gustavus, are the more intimate lodging experiences for visitors to Glacier Bay, although they are not within the park boundary.
+The Bear Track Inn, located in Gustavus, is the more intimate lodging experiences for visitors to Glacier Bay, although it is not within the park boundary.